 Weddings of Most Cultures

-I am mindful that tact and discretion are called for when considering the requirements and wishes of the modern family, including same-sex, LGBTQ+ and mixed-faith couples, and couples with children.
+I am mindful that tact and discretion are called for when considering the requirements and wishes of the modern family, including same-sex, LGBTQ+ and mixed-faith couples, and couples with children or divorced parents.
 It’s your wedding, your day, your way, so you don’t have to do anything you don’t want to; you can pick and choose the traditions that work for you.

 As your Master of Ceremonies I will ensure the smooth running of your family celebration; for example, significant birthdays, wedding anniversaries and renewal of wedding vows.
 I am sometimes told that the celebration will be informal, so I can, if required, put aside the traditional Toastmasters’ livery and wear less formal attire; you will still receive the same professional service.